Crowds in Rome flock to hail new Pope Francis

 "The fact that he chose the name Francesco (Francis) means a lot.
 It means we will have a humble, simple pope close to the people and close to the poor people.
 But it was a big surprise," he added.

-Like many Argentines, Bergoglio has ancestral ties to Italy and that pleased Italians who have not held the papacy since 1978 after monopolising it for centuries.
+Like many Argentines, Bergoglio has ancestral ties to Italy and that pleased Italians who have not held the papacy since 1978 after monopolizing it for centuries.

 "It's a very good choice, I'm very pleased.
 I remember he has Italian roots.
 I'm happy he is from another continent, it shows the universal church is embracing the whole world, said Stefano Genoese, 47, an IT consultant from Rome.